-Freehold land is not depreciated.

-Depreciation of property, plant and equipment is recognized using the straight-line method.
+Except for freehold land which is not depreciated, the depreciation of property, plant and equipment is recognized using the straight-line method.
 Each significant part is depreciated separately.
 The estimated useful lives, residual values and depreciation methods are reviewed at the end of each reporting period, with the effects of any changes in the estimates accounted for on a prospective basis.